NicoD-SBC/armbian-gaming/README.md

 !
 Only install one wine version.
 Delete ~/wine if you want to install another version. !
 Hidden ./wine will automaticaly be removed.

+When installing winetricks it may get stuck at the end at :
+"0078:err:richedit:ReadStyleSheet skipping optional destination 0078:err:richedit:ReadStyleSheet skipping optional destination" When that happens, open a 2nd terminal and type : wineserver -k

 After building Xonotic you go to the directory :